...KEEPING YOU POSTED...

 THIS website not only highlights our own activities but gives quick and easy links to other trans groups and organisations.
 Check out our different sections...

-*OUR Clare Project drop-ins continue without interruption over the Christmas break so we'll be open on both Tuesday, December 23 and December 30 from 2.30-5.30pm as usual.
-You can find details on our Drop-In page... *THE community memorial service for the International Trans Day of Remembrance was held at Dorset Gardens Methodist Church, Brighton, on Sunday, November 23.
+knowing your rights as a trans* person ( just press the link here) and expanded contacts information about FTM support groups (press here). *THE community memorial service for the International Transgender Day of Remembrance was held at Dorset Gardens Methodist Church, Brighton, on Sunday, November 23.
 It commemorated trans* people who have died or suffered violence because of hatred towards their gender identity or gender expression.
-Check out this link for a video report from ITV. *BRIGHTON and Hove Council is gathering detailed facts and figures aimed at providing better services to meet the trans community's needs.
-You can find out more information in our News section or join this important survey straight away by using the link:
+Check out this link for a video report from ITV.

 *BRIGHTON Trans*formed is a remarkable new book featuring the lives and thoughts of a wide range of trans people.
 Developed over more than 18 months, the project involved in-depth interviews and tells the fascinating stories of trans people, many of them members of the Clare Project, in their own words.
 This is an authoritative, ground-breaking work, sensitively edited and brilliantly designed.
 You can find out more and order your copy from QueenSpark Books by going to their website here.